bilalnurhusien/DijkstrasAlgorithm/readme.txt

 	1. The Graph class is used to create and store a 2 dimensional graph using an adjacency matrix.
 The Graph class has two constructors.
-One constructor can be used to generate an undirectional graph using a density and size parameter.
+One constructor can be used to generate an undirected graph using a density and size parameter.
 	The other Graph constructor is used to initialize the graph directly using a 2 dimensional vector.